Israel strikes Gaza home of Hamas leader, destroys AP office - WTMJ

 Palestinian health officials reported the deaths of two Palestinians by Israeli fire in the West Bank on Saturday.
 One of the shootings occurred when the army said it thwarted an alleged car ramming.

 Keath reported from Cairo.
-Associated Press writers Bassem Mroue in Beirut and Samy Magdy in Cairo contributed.
+Associated Press writers Bassem Mroue in Beirut and Samy Magdy in Cairo contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.